bateni1380/AI-Car-Racer-Genetic/README.md

     def to_list(self):  # Concatinates the weights of all layers to a single list (to send it to genetic model) def update_from_list(self, l):  # Updates the model's weights from a provided list
 ```
-## Summery of main.py
-1. Imports: The code imports necessary modules and classes from different files for the game simulation and genetic algorithms.

-2. Game Elements: Walls and checkpoints for the game are defined based on predefined map data.

-3. Initializing Cars: A set number of cars are initialized on the screen.
-Each car starts with certain properties like position, speed, size, heading, and rotation speed.

-4. Genetic Model Initialization: The genetic algorithm model is set up by defining two functions: one for crossover (mixing genetic information of two genes) and one for mutation (making small changes to a gene).

-5. Initializing Pygame: The Pygame library is initialized, and the screen dimensions and title and camera details are set in an ScreenPars object.

-6. Game Loop: The main game loop starts, where the game events are handled.
-Inside the loop:

-    The behaviors of the cars are updated, including their actions and responses.
-    For each car, its movement, stage update, and sensor data are managed.
-    If all cars are "dead" (unable to move), the genetic algorithm is used to evolve the population.
-The best-performing genes are selected for the next generation, and some crossover and mutation are applied to generate new genes.
-    The screen is refreshed, showing the game's current state.

 Video Link : https://github.com/bateni1380/AI-Car-Racer-Genetic/blob/main/demo.mp4